Information for Faculty

 This section is designed with you and your needs in mind.
 We know teaching writing is often a difficult, yet rewarding process.
 We also know how important it can be to see how other people approach the various facets of writing and teaching writing to students, peers, and others.
 This section is growing and can grow even more with your contributions.
-Do you do something that just seems to work?
-Let us know!
+What strategies have you used?
 Do you know of a great tool others might find useful?
 Let us know!

-The Writing Commons, which is the university writing center, is located in the fourth floor of the University Library.
-They provide in-person 1-on-1 tutoring sessions, which can last up to 45 minutes, online tutoring sessions, as well as a variety of other tutoring and workshop offerings.
-Students can schedule a session online by clicking here (Schedule an Appointment) or calling us at 330-672-1787.
-Students may schedule appointments throughout the semester, but are limited to one session per day.
+The Writing Commons, which is the university writing center, is located in room 418-H on the fourth floor of the University Library.
+They provide in-person one-on-one consulting sessions, which can last up to 45 minutes, online consulting sessions, and a variety of other tutoring and workshop offerings.
+Students can schedule a session online or by calling us at 330-672-1787.
+Students may schedule multiple appointments throughout the semester, but are limited to one session per day.

 The Writing Commons supports all KSU students at all levels and in every academic discipline with any projects that include writing.
-They assist writers at every stage of the composing and revising process.
-Tutors help writers at every level of proficiency to experience the satisfaction of developing effective written communication.
+It assists writers at every stage of the composing and revising process.
+Writing consultants help writers at every level of proficiency to experience the satisfaction of developing effective written communication.
 All student writers can benefit from the feedback and support the Writing Commons provides.

 Students should bring a description of the assignment they are working on and anything they have written for that assignment to date.
-Students do not have to bring a full draft to the session in order to benefit from working with a tutor.
-In fact, some of the most helpful sessions occur when the tutor helps a student to brainstorm to get started on writing.
+Students do not have to bring a full draft to the session in order to benefit from working with a writing consultant.
+In fact, some of the most helpful sessions occur when the writing consultant helps a student to brainstorm to get started on writing.

-Instructors who would like to schedule a class tour to the Writing Commons may do so by clicking here.
-An assistant will meet you and your class in or outside the Writing Commons Lobby on the 4th floor of the Library to provide a presentation about the basics of the Writing Center.
+Instructors are welcome to schedule a class tour with the Writing Commons.
+A consultant will meet you and your class in or outside the Writing Commons Lobby on the 4th floor of the Library to provide a presentation about the basics of the Writing Center.